 Implantation of the embryo in the uterus is a vital and pivotal event which determines the success of an ongoing pregnancy after conception, or after transfer of an embryo in an IVF cycle.

-Recently the crucial role that the immune system plays in the process of implantation and the development of the placenta is gradually being elucidated though there is much we still don’t know.
+The crucial role that the immune system plays in the process of implantation and the development of the placenta is gradually being elucidated though there is much we still don’t know.
 A positive finding of immune factors like anti-cardiolipin antibodies, anti- thyroid antibodies, anti-nuclear antibodies or an excess of some types of NK cells can indicate that there may be subtle imbalances in the immune environment of the uterus which are not conducive to establishing a healthy pregnancy.
-Acupuncture has proven effects on modulating immune function possibly through its ability to increase endorphins and other neurotransmitters.
+It is thought that acupuncture may modulate immune function possibly through its ability to increase endorphins and other neurotransmitters.

-Schedule; acupuncture once a week, 3 times a week at time of ovulation, or twice on the day of embryo transfer.
+Schedule; acupuncture once a week, 3 times a week at time of ovulation, or on the day of embryo transfer.